hhuslamlab/website/docs/latex_guide.md

 ## Basics for writing

-[SOME INFO ON THE STRUCTURE AND THE FILES OF LATEX,]
+Now that you know the basic terminology, you can start learning about the actual formatting and how to use certain packages.
+In case something breaks, you will also know the right words to look up the problem on stackexchange or thr official overleaf documentation.

+In this section you will learn about simple ways of formatting like **boldface** and work your way up to more complex commands.
+Since no Latex user learnt how to use these commands by just reading their documentation, you are very much encouraged to try these commands out as you read about them.
+This documentation was initially just a cheat sheet to collect the most frequently used commands, so feel free to `ctrl+f` and look for what you need.

 ### Handy shortcuts to get used to
-Most of these are common practice and used in other programs, too and infinitively easier to use on a keyboard with English layout.
-If you want to become a proficient computer user, learning shortcuts is a quick way to make you proficient.
+Most of these are common practice, used in other programs, too, and infinitively easier to use on a keyboard with English layout.
+If you want to become a proficient computer user, learning shortcuts is a quick way to make you look professional.
 Challenge yourself to never using `right-click > copy > paste` ever again.

 `ctrl+enter`: compiling
-`ctrl+ left-right-arrowkeys`: let's you skip across words
+`ctrl+ left-right-arrowkeys`: let's you skip across words `shift+ arrowkeys`: mark text letter by letter (`+ctrl` lets you mark whole words)
 <!--`ctrl+c`: copy selected text
 `ctrl+x`: cut out selected text
 `ctrl+v`: paste selected text